Cargill/splinter/cli/man/splinter-database.1.md

 DESCRIPTION
 ===========

-This command provides subcommands for working with the Biome database.
+This command provides subcommands for working with the Splinter daemon database.
-(Biome provides user management functionality for Splinter applications.)
 For example, the `migrate` subcommand updates the Biome database to a new release.